-Policy Area Indicator 9 Target Performance Effectiveness of Policies (Policies 19 to 28) & Supplementary Planning Guidance (Land Instability from Inspector does not raise issues regarding the effectiveness of the policies or supporting coal workings Safeguarding Minerals,) when dealing with Applications at Appeals supplementary planning guidance. --- ---------------------------------- --

-Analysis: In the period April 11 to March 12 no Inspectorate appeal decisions refer to these policies or supplementary planning guidance in their decision making.
-Please note Welsh Government's decision above in relation to Trefigin quarry under Indicator 8.
+Policy Area Indicator 9 Target Performance Effectiveness of Policies (Policies 19 to 28) & Supplementary Planning Guidance (Land Instability from Inspector does not raise issues regarding the effectiveness of the policies or supporting coal workings Safeguarding Minerals,) when dealing with Applications at Appeals supplementary planning guidance. policies or supplem riod April 11 to March 12 n entary planning guidance ion above in relation to Tre in their decision making.
+Please note Welsh